 Shopping for Ingredients

-There are two kinds of baby bok choy, some bok choy have a white stem with dark green curly leaves and some have jade green stems with dark green leaves (pictured).
-You can cook and prep both in the same way.
+There are two kinds of baby bok choy, some bok choy have a white stem with dark green curly leaves.
+Baby bok choy with jade green stems with dark green leaves (pictured) are also known as Shanghai bok choy.
+You can cook and prep both varieties in the same way.

 Select smaller baby bok choy as they are more tender, each one is about 3-5 inches long.
 Try to use them as soon as possible, you know that the baby bok choy is too old if the leaves are yellowed or look bruised or soft (wilted baby bok choy could be revived by soaking in cold water for 5-10 minutes).

-If your store doesn’t carry baby bok choy, you can substitute other Asian leafy greens.
-If you cannot buy any Asian greens, this is a great recipe to use with spinach.
+If your store doesn’t carry baby bok choy, you can substitute with regular bok choy but just cut them into bite sized pieces.
+This is a great recipe to use with spinach or cabbage if you aren’t able to buy Asian greens where you live.
 If you have a green thumb and have time and space, you can order seeds online and grow them in late winter or early spring, the plants will start to bolt when the weather is too warm.

 When you buy ginger, pick out pieces that look heavy for their size, free of wrinkles, blemishes, and mold.
 Uncut pieces will last longer but they will be big and if you need to use it up in a hurry, make some ginger and scallion sauce.